gvanem/wsock-trace/README.md

 It works best for MSVC since the stack-walking code requires the program's **PDB** symbol-file to be present.
 And unfortunately MinGW/CygWin doesn't produce PDB-symbols (GNU-debugger instead relies on the archaic **BFD** library).
-So currently, the MinGW, CygWin and OpenWatcom targets will only show raw addresses for the traced functions.
+So currently, the MinGW and CygWin targets will only show raw addresses for the traced functions.

 A MSVC example output from `c:\> ahost msdn.com` showing all the addresses of `msdn.com` <br>